jbcabs14/Project-Green/docs/add-activity.md

-# Add Activity Page Mock-Up
+# Add Activity Dialog Mock-Up

 ## Description
+The **Add Activity Dialog** is a feature that lets the users add a movement or event.
+In this dialog, the user will have to input the description, time, date and other important details of the agenda.